joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 The rest of the API settings can be left as defaults for now.

-## Access token authorization in WP
+## Access token authorization in WordPress

 Now we need to enable the WP API to receive these access tokens, validate them, and make decisions for protected routes.